wazuh/wazuh-documentation/source/learning-wazuh/build-lab/install-elastic-stack.rst

 Install Elastic Stack
 =====================

-Your Elastic Server will be running Logstash, Elasticsearch, Kibana, and the Wazuh Kibana App.
+Your Elastic Server will be running Elasticsearch, Kibana and the Wazuh Kibana App.

 Log in and sudo to root
 -----------------------

-For the purposes of these labs, always become root when logging into a lab machine via ssh.
+For the purposes of these labs, always become root when logging into a lab machine via SSH.

     .. code-block:: console